We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 This definition has been in use since 1 October 1992.
 Prior to this, the Births and Deaths Registration Act 1953 defined a stillbirth as at 28 or more weeks completed gestation, rather than 24.
 Figures for stillbirths from 1993 are, therefore, not comparable with those for previous years.
 From 28 May 2012, the restriction to register a stillbirth within three months from the date of occurrence has been removed and stillbirths can be registered at any time.

-Infant deaths (under one year) at various ages are defined as:
+Infant deaths (under 1 year) at various ages are defined as:

 perinatal - stillbirths and early neonatal deaths